Code-Gale/dna/DEPLOYMENT.md

 # Production Deployment Guide

-This guide walks you through deploying the Dinner N’ Awards Night site to a live server with HTTPS, Paystack, email, and optional object storage.
+This guide walks you through deploying the Dinner N’ Awards Night site to a live server with HTTPS, a payment gateway (Korapay), email, and optional object storage.

 You can deploy either with Docker (recommended) or bare‑metal Node.js + PM2.